 Everyone has their lists of all-time scariest movies.
 There are your usual staples, and then some underrated frightening flicks.
 Bone-chilling and nightmare inducing motion pictures that have riddled our fears the moment we pressed play.
-Check out who made our list, and if you’re a cinema buff, take a peek at The Gentle Manual’s other lists pertaining to film.

 Going to the beach is usually pretty awesome.
 But imagining the unknown below you can rush you out of the water quicker than you got in.
 Jaws really gave beach goers a real sense of fear, helping us realize we aren’t as high on the food chain in the ocean.
 Shark attacks are rare in reality, but are always a possibility.
 And we can all thank Jaws for letting us never forget that.

 2. Texas Chainsaw Massacre